Guitar-Sound-Processing/GSP/gsp_daisy/LFFG.md

 Besides the profiles, the Frequency $f_{LFO}$ (or the Period $T_{LFO}$) and the Duty Cycle of the LFFG can be individually adjusted for each one of the six above mentioned effects.
 The duty cycle parameter *D* (lfo.duty) is necessary only in LFO_SQUARE, LFO_EXPDECREASE and LFO_EXPINCREASE profiles.
 However, the *efc* commands still require the lfo.duty parameter, even when no one of these profiles is selected, for instance:

       phr 1 0.8 100 4 0.5 0 0.9

-in which the Phaser parameters are specified with triangle envelope (4) and unused duty cycle of 0.
+in which the Phaser parameters are specified with triangle envelope (4) and useless duty cycle of 0.